Showtime Boxing Night

 What a night!!
 Last night, Saturday April 21, 2018, Mayweather Promotions and Showtime Premier Boxing Champions delivered us another exciting tripleheader at the Barclays Center, Brooklyn New York.
 Real Talk!

 There ‘s level to this Boxing sh*t and this young shooter has been leaps above his competition to date.
 REAL TALK!
-It took Gevonta less than 3 rounds to dispose of his worthy opponent.
+It took Gervonta less than 3 rounds to dispose of his worthy opponent.
 Three knockdowns, heavy accurate power shots and spectacular movement, were just too much for Jesus Cuellar to handle.
-Gevonta came ready to rumble and performed, as a Champion should.
+Gervonta came ready to rumble and performed, as a Champion should.

 Congratulations Champ on being the youngest Champion to ever do it this good.